theholy7/seldon-project/README.md

 Make sure you have Helm and Minikube installed and running.
 Make sure that `kubectl` is correctly configured to apply changes to Minikube.

+## Useful commands

+Use `kubectl get sdep` to check if a SeldonCustomDeployment exists.

 To deploy Seldon Core on Minikube use the script in `./scripts/start_seldon_core.sh`.
 To remove Seldon Core you can run `./scripts/remove_seldon_core.sh`